 What is an LVAD?
 A Beginner's Guide for Patients & Families

-LVAD is an implant device that assists with the normal pumping action of the heart to supply blood.
-LVAD is usually implanted in patients who have terminal heart disease and are waiting for a major surgery of the heart.
+LVAD (Left Ventricular Assist Device) is an implant that assists with the normal pumping action of the heart to supply blood.
+LVAD is usually implanted in patients who have terminal heart disease and are waiting for a major heart surgery.

 What is an LVAD?

-An LVAD, or Left Ventricular Assist Device, is a pump that helps to pump blood from the lower chambers of the heart to the body.
+An LVAD, or Left Ventricular Assist Device, is a mechanical pump that helps the heart work more efficiently and move blood from the lower chamber of the heart to the rest of your body.
 The lower chambers of the heart are known as ventricles, and when the device is implanted in the left ventricle, it is known as a left ventricular assistive device.
 It is also known as a mechanical circulatory support device as it helps with the circulation of blood.

 What are the indications of LVAD Implant Surgery?

-Here are some of the conditions in which your doctor will recommend you to go for LVAD implant surgery.
+LVADs help patients with severe heart failure live longer and feel better.
+However, general cardiologists are learning who might need an LVAD and how to care for them, and the LVAD device benefits and risks.
+Here are some of the conditions in which your doctor will recommend that you go for LVAD implant surgery.
 You need LVAD implant surgery if:

 • You have end-stage heart failure